omni-network/omni/docs/site/docs/operate/testnet/introduction.md

 To register with Omni, operators must first register as an operator in Eigenlayer testnet.

-This registers your Ethereum public key with the Eigenlayer system.
+This registers your Ethereum public key with the Eigenlayer smart contracts.
 You can follow Eigenlayer's instructions [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).